xspize/brand-yourself-assessment/README.md

 I used Adobe XD to transform those sketches into real designs using the pen tool.
 Since I also need to gather feedback from other people to help me find the ideal design.

 ## Typography
-I am using two different fonts for the logo. for ODYSSEY I use a free font made by Tom Anders called __Anders__. (https://www.behance.net/tomanders)
-And for "DIGITAL DESIGN" which are the words underneath ODYSSEY I use a free font called __XXII Aven__ made by Doubletwo studios. (https://www.behance.net/lecter)
+I am using two different fonts for the logo. for ODYSSEY I use a free font made by Tom Anders called __Anders__.
+(Behance) And for "DIGITAL DESIGN" which are the words underneath ODYSSEY I use a free font called __XXII Aven__ made by Doubletwo studios. (doubletwo)
 Both of those fonts can be used for both professional and personal.
 I made the decision of using those fonts before I started working in Adobe XD.
 I wanted to make sure I found the right fonts to work with before starting anything else.